kragen/derctuo/markdown/language-of-choice.md

-evaluation, my attempts to formulate normalization rules such as CNF normalization as tree rewriting rules for LoF notation were not very fruitful — they seemed to come out a great deal less clear than in traditional Boolean logic, and at the time I wasn't able to get them working.
+evaluation, my attempts to formulate normalization rules such as CNF normalization as tree rewriting rules for LoF notation were not very fruitful — they seemed to come out a great deal less clear than in traditional Boolean logic, and at the time I wasn’t able to get them working.